-At N March 4, 2015
+(in thousands) At March 4

-\$ 877
+Current assets \$ 877

-226
+Property, plant, and equipment, net 226

-10,000
+Core technologies 10,000

-2,000
+Customer relationships 2,000

-49,384
+Goodwill 49,384

-(1,287)
+Current liabilities (1,287)

-(16,200)
+Earn-out liability (16,200)

-\$ 45,000
+Total acquisition consideration \$ 45,000

-\$

 Triune's technology complemented the portfolio of products offered in the Company's legacy Power and High-Reliability reporting unit.
 The Company concluded that the Triune and legacy Power and High-Reliability components should be aggregated and deemed a single reporting unit after considering similarities among different economic characteristics such as concentration of key customers, unit selling price decreases, increased competitors due to market expansion and chain of command of the newly acquired business.